DLinIoTedge/dltrainBook/DLtrain/Docker/Readme.md

-# Create Docker Image of DL Networks
+# Create Docker Image of DLtrain

 1. How to create a docker file ?
 2. How to build docker image ?